 Bandelier National Monument

-Bandelier’s 33,000 acres of public lands protects scenic canyons and the cliff dwellings of the Ancestral Puebloans, who inhabited the area between 1150 and 1550 AD.
-Like many ancient people in the Southwest, they eventually moved on to other locations due to drought and resource scarcity.
+Among all the spectacular national parks in the Southwest, Bandelier National Monument is one of my favorites.
+With 33,000 acres of public lands, Bandelier protects scenic canyons and the cliff dwellings of the Ancestral Puebloans, who inhabited the area between AD 1150 and 1550.
+Like many ancient people in the Southwest, they were eventually forced to move on to other locations due to drought and resource scarcity.

 The hike through Frijoles Canyon on the Pueblo Loop Trail takes you past archeological sites and a series of cavates—cliff dwellings within small alcoves.
-Short ladders allow you to actually take a look inside these mini dwellings.
+Short ladders allow you to take a look inside these mini dwellings.
 If you’re game for some serious climbing, you can continue on a spur trail to Alcove House.
 A series of four wooden ladders and lots of stone stairs take you 140 feet above the canyon floor.
 We’re talking very tall ladders—so high that you might just chicken out when you see them.
-I don’t have a strong fear of heights, but I’ll admit that at one point I had to stop looking down.
-The worst part was when I was at the top and realized that now I had to go back down.
+I’ll admit that at one point I had to stop looking down.
+But it’s definitely an adventure, and it gives you a close-up look at a reconstructed kiva.

-Distance from Santa Fe Plaza: 40 miles
+Distance from Santa Fe Plaza: 44 miles

 Chimayo

 But the main reason most visitors come to Chimayo is to visit El Santuario de Chimayo.
 Built in the 1800s, this historic Roman Catholic church was declared a National Historic Landmark in 1970.
 Every year, about 300,000 people make a pilgrimage to El Santuario during Holy Week.
 Regardless of your religious leanings, it’s hard to deny that this is one of the most picturesque churches you’ll ever see.
-El Santuario draws landscape photographers (including me) from around the world who come to capture its architecture and setting.
+El Santuario draws landscape photographers (including me) who come from around the world to capture its architecture and setting.

 Distance from Santa Fe Plaza: 28 miles

-Distance from Santa Fe Plaza: 36 miles
+Distance from Santa Fe Plaza: 27 miles

 Rio Grande Gorge Bridge